Rubinskiy/HIDOL/README.md

 - Run the browser to a specific URL
 - Stay stationary/Stop any previous instruction

 There is no doubt that a program with these capabilities would raise the suspicion of **Antivirus softwares**.
-According to <a href="https://www.virustotal.com/gui/file/005f6a68736937d2ed265a2dbee7123a72f5a47abfd2db24349d6c636c7d2439/detection" target="_blank">virustotal.com</a>, the target app had a **4** out of **72** suspicion rate (which is not bad).
+According to <a href="https://www.virustotal.com/gui/file/005f6a68736937d2ed265a2dbee7123a72f5a47abfd2db24349d6c636c7d2439/detection" target="_blank">virustotal.com</a>, the target app had a **11** out of **70** suspicion rate (which is not that bad).

 # Deployment
 - Since we are using C# as the target app language, we must ensure that the target device has a .NET framework installed.
 We shall use framework version 3.5 as according to <a href="https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/versions-and-dependencies#net-framework-35" target="_blank">docs.microsoft.com</a>, version 3.5 is already included in Windows 10, 8.1, 8 and 7.
 So we can be sure that the target device has already satisfied this requirement.